SAN LUIS OBISPO COUNTY PROGRESSIVES DEMOCRATIC CLUB

 c) PSLO shall endorse only candidates who have completed a full evaluation process as established by the Executive Board upon a motion for endorsement.

 d) Each candidate shall be given an opportunity provide a written statement and/or complete a committee provided questionnaire supporting their candidacy.
-An incumbent who has filed for re-election for the same office will be eligible for endorsement and financial support before the end of the filing period for that office.

 f) The Committee may financially support only the candidates who have been endorsed by PSLO.

 g) Individual members of this club may endorse candidates for office only as individual citizens.
 The club of those members making such endorsements may be indicated for identification purposes only and does not imply endorsement by the club or the Democratic Party.

 h) The period of candidate endorsement shall be from the date of endorsement until the candidate’s specific election date; therefore a 60% vote of the Committee members present at a regular or special meeting shall be required to revoke any candidate’s endorsement.
 The process for revocation would require: 1) Submittal to the Executive Board of motion for revocation for discussion and approval; 2) Placement on the agenda and a vote at the following regular or special meeting.